Sue & Adam welcome you to...

 York is less than an hour away with its ancient buildings including York Minster dating back to the 12th century.
 The city boasts of its Roman and Viking history and there are many reminders and attractions of their occupation of the city.

 Closer to Gillamoor there is beautiful Farndale, awash with daffodils in the Spring; it is a sight that even matches Woodsworth's poem!
 Using Gillamoor as your base you can explore the windswept countryside along well maintained but sometimes narrow country lanes.
 There are many pubs in which to enjoy home made cooking and traditional beers; all accompanied by friendly service and value for money.

 Our farm is situated on the Main Street of Gillamoor and is well signposted.
 As we mentioned earlier this is a working farm with the house dating back to the 17th Century.
-We welcome families and their dogs and even provide a grazing /stabling service for horses; there are some excellent trails to explore either riding, cycling or walking around the village with spectacular views.
+We welcome families and their dogs (by arrangement) and even provide a grazing /stabling service for horses; there are some excellent trails to explore either riding, cycling or walking around the village with spectacular views.

 If you need any advice or recommendations on where to go, what to see and where to eat, we would be pleased to help.